Rags to Riches (TV series): Plot

 The series differed from regular comedy dramas in that the girls would frequently burst into song to help explain their feelings or move along the plot.
 Each episode therefore contained at least two musical scenes with covers of popular songs from the early 1960s with the lyrics changed to provide commentary on the storyline of the episode.

 Reception

 Promoted with the tagline, "If you liked Annie, you'll like Rags to Riches".
-After very good ratings on Sunday night, it got moved to Friday in the fall of 1987 to make way for Family Ties.
+After very good ratings on Sunday night, hosting Saturday Morning Cartoons, a 2-Hour Las Vegas TV Movie and a Christmas Special, it got moved to Friday in the fall of 1987 to make way for Family Ties.
 Ratings for the series were not strong enough for its Friday night time slot, and NBC canceled the show part way through its second season.

 Musical numbers

 Mark Mueller wrote new comedic lyrics for existing hit songs from the '50s and early '60s that were featured in most episodes of both seasons of the show.
 He also wrote the lyrics to the show's theme song.
 Many of the songs used were not around yet during the time frame when the series takes place; 1961-63.